MobilePayDev/MobilePayDev.github.io/docs/online/basics/callbacks.md

 ## Failed payment callback

 In case the payment times out a callback is made to the FailedPaymentCallbackUrl url supplied in the initiate payment call.
-Note that this callback is not sent if the user rejects the payment, only when payment times out.
+Note that this callback is not sent if the user rejects the payment, only when payment times out after 10 minutes of no user interaction.
+This means that it will not be sent if user have inserted their phone number on the landing page, but does not accept or reject the payment.
+The payment will still expire after 10 minutes, but the callback will not be sent.

 ```json title="Failed payment callback example"
 {